exequielross/winutil_2024.08.02/README.md

-# Chris Titus Tech's Windows Utility
+# Chris Titus Tech's Windows Utility v2024.08.02 (debloated)

 [![Version](https://img.shields.io/github/v/release/ChrisTitusTech/winutil?color=%230567ff&label=Latest%20Release&style=for-the-badge)](https://github.com/ChrisTitusTech/winutil/releases/latest)
 ![GitHub Downloads (specific asset, all releases)](https://img.shields.io/github/downloads/ChrisTitusTech/winutil/winutil.ps1?label=Total%20Downloads&style=for-the-badge)
 [![](https://dcbadge.limes.pink/api/server/https://discord.gg/RUbZUZyByQ?theme=default-inverted&style=for-the-badge)](https://discord.gg/RUbZUZyByQ)

 This utility is a compilation of Windows tasks I perform on each Windows system I use.
-It is meant to streamline *installs*, debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
+It is meant to debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
 I am extremely picky about any contributions to keep this project clean and efficient.

+exequielross: this version still needs internet connection to work, but has less "bloat" functions as the ones in "Install" and "MicroWin" tabs in the official release.

 ![screen-install](./docs/assets/Title-Screen.png)